Radiergummi/foundation/README.md

 ````

 In development, you'll have full IDE support available: That's because *Foundation* defines WordPress as a dependency and runs all your code within a WordPress context.
 The actual code transformation is achieved using reflection - So while you just write the code you want to, *Foundation* intelligently uses the string content and builds your application from it.
 Additionally, every aspect of *Foundation* is configurable and extensible - From the console application accepting custom commands simply by dropping them below `app/Console/Commands`, overwriting default output templates by dropping them below `app/templates` to extending the `Generator` classes.
 There is extensive configuration with sensible defaults located below `app/config`.
+*Foundation* is written with a TDD workflow, so you can expect tested functionality to work.
+Run `peridot` to start the tests.

 ## Usage